C-Melis/Ambiguity_Resolution_Across_German_Words_and_Their_Sign_Correspondents/README.md

 Our annotation process produces complementary data files serving distinct purposes:

 **Manual Annotation Files**: Contains word-sentence-video_id mappings representing contextualized word uses paired with their corresponding DGS sign identifiers.
-These files enable the prediction system to learn from annotated word-to-sign correspondences.
+These files enable the prediction system to search the annotated word-to-sign correspondences.

 **Sense and Sign ID Files**: Contains meaning-video_id mappings, where the meaning column combines German translations with sense clarifications for each sign.
 These files provide the semantic descriptions that enable similarity-based matching.
 An additional variant containing only German translations (without sense clarifications) is used for ablation testing.